anna-khlyzova/multimodal_emotion_analysis/README.md

-# multimodal_emotion_analysis
-Master thesis project on multimodal emotion analysis on social media.
+## Multimodal emotion analysis on social media using (master thesis project).

+# Datasets
+here is datasets info